Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Introduction

+We validate our method on a large image dataset and on an OCR dataset.
+Direct comparison of our method to most relevant previous work show superior performance.
 The rest of the paper is organized as follows.
-In the next section we describe a CRF model with class embedding formulation and present the learning and inference algorithms.
-Section 3 contains a detailed data description and comparative experimental results and finally conclusions are given in Section 4.
+In section \ref{sec:method} we describe a CRF model with a class embedding formulation and present the learning and inference algorithms.
+Section \ref{sec:exp} contains a detailed data description and comparative experimental results.
+Object embedding analysis is described in Section \ref{sec:embedding} and the conclusions are given in Section \ref{sec:conclusions}.